 Private lessons for children and adults are available throughout the year, including summer.
 Our distinctive faculty will help you achieve your goals whether you are a beginner or advanced student.
-Lessons are offered both at our main campus location at the University of Hartford’s Hartt School in West Hartford, Conn. and our Simsmore Square location in Simsbury, Conn.
+Lessons are offered at our main campus location, the Greater Hartford Academy of the Arts, and at the University of Hartford’s Hartt School in West Hartford, Conn.

 Students take a private lesson once a week during our 34-week academic year (September–June).

 Lessons are in 30-, 45-, or 60-minute blocks.

 Our faculty are highly qualified graduates of conservatories and schools of music from across the country and abroad.

 Online musicianship classes and solo recitals are included in the cost of lessons.

 Please note: Students must be placed with a teacher before they can register for lessons.

 Step 1: Please fill out the lesson inquiry form.

 Step 2: Our Private Lesson Coordinator will be in contact with you to set up your initial lesson.